bevyengine/bevy-website/content/learn/contribute/helping-out/writing-docs.md

 4. Provide plenty of links, but be sure that what you are linking to is obvious by context.
    1. Link to other sections of the book / example / web page when you mention them.
    2. Always link to the most specific location you can, whether that's a section on a page or a method on a struct.
+   3. When referencing a Rust API by name, mark it as a link every time, not just the first time it appears on the page.
-   3. Use the `latest` tag when linking to Bevy docs and source code so it won't go stale every time the version is updated.
+   4. Use the `latest` tag when linking to Bevy docs and source code so it won't go stale every time the version is updated.
-   4. When linking to detailed explanations or discussions, summarize the most important points in addition to providing a link.
+   5. When linking to detailed explanations or discussions, summarize the most important points in addition to providing a link.

 ### Technical